keycloak/keycloak-quickstarts/app-springboot/README.md

 If you deploy the application somewhere else change the hostname and port of the URLs accordingly.

-Finally you need to update the adapter using SpringBoot's configuration file (application.properties) :
+Finally, you need to update the adapter using SpringBoot's configuration file (application.properties) :

 ````
 server.compression.enabled: true